 (q) Director.
 The Director of the Department of Industrial Relations.

 (r) Exoneration of Surety Bond.
-The discharge of a surety from all past, present and future liability under its workers' compensation self insurance surety bond by the execution of a “Release of Surety”, Form A4-24 (Rev. 11/92) by the Manager .
+The discharge of a surety from all past, present and future liability under its workers' compensation self insurance surety bond by the execution of a “Release of Surety”, Form A4-24 (Rev. 11/92) by the Chief.

 (s) First Aid.
 First Aid as defined in Labor Code Section 5401(a).